anisamn/GenomeAssemblyPipeline_Anisa/README.md

 -pe-1 and pe-2: files containing left and right reads for the paired-end libraries

-the flag -o : name of outfile
+-o : name of outfile

 ### Using Esearch: